fbpx

 Things to Do in West Coast NZ Black Sand Beach Coastal Road

 You don’t earn a spot on Lonely Planet’s “Top 10 Coastal Drives of the World” without having absolutely mind-blowing scenery.
-And you’ll find just that along Highway 6.
+And you’ll find just that along Highway 6, also known as the Great Coast Road (between Westport and Greymouth).

-You’ll drive past towering snowcapped mountains, thick moss-covered rainforests, and rock-strewn rivers in the south.
+You’ll drive past towering snowcapped mountains, thick moss-covered ancient rainforest, and rock-strewn rivers in the south.
 And the views shift to epic ocean lookouts, wild beaches, intricate rock formations and spindly palm trees as you head north.

 Buckle up your seatbelt and make sure you’re stocked up on snacks.
-The scenery doesn’t get much more beautiful or varied as it is in the West Coast.
+The scenery doesn’t get much more beautiful or varied as it is on the Great Coast Road.

 Insider Tip: It is common courtesy (and even a NZ law!) to pull over and let people pass if there is a back up behind you.